 That NIS officers cannot conduct basic maintenance and repairs on the ISTL systems, meaning that the Nigerian government cannot withdraw from the ISTL contract without incurring catastrophic costs, which violates public procurement regulations;

 That the contract had questionable exclusion clauses that gave undue advantage to ISTL at the expense of the Nigerian taxpayer.

 The Malaysian company subcontracted by ISTL to print the booklets meanwhile, has found itself facing corruption probes by Malaysian authorities over its activities in other African e-passport jurisdictions such as Guinea.
 So putting this picture together, we have a tech support company that has somehow wrangled its way into a $138 million 10-year government contract (which was eventually renewed in 2019).
 Its main activity is maintaining equipment and an electronic database, and it sub-contracts passport booklet printing to a company halfway around the world whose executives have been arrested on corruption charges.

-It is also important to mention that the cost of sub-contracting Iris Corp to print the booklets is paid is USD, while ISTL’s revenue comes in naira, with the CBN refusing to provide forex for the company.
-This I am reliably informed, is the material reason behind the chronic booklet shortages since 2017 - the cost of printing passport booklets has more than doubled in dollar terms since 2015.
+It is also important to mention that the cost of sub-contracting Iris Corp to print the booklets is paid in USD, while ISTL’s revenue comes in naira, with the CBN refusing to provide forex for the company.
+This I am reliably informed, is the material reason behind the chronic booklet shortages since 2017 - due to the USD-NGN exchange rate crisis, the effective cost of printing passport booklets has more than doubled since 2015, while ISTL’s (naira) revenues have remained fixed.
 Hence, ISTL simply cannot afford to print as many booklets as before.

 With that having been said, we now know that there is an incredibly lucky or powerful entity behind ISTL.
 Who is this person?
 This is where the story really takes a few turns, so hold on to your hats.